humanize-platform/vapt-agent/readme.md

 # VAPT Agent - API Security Testing with Claude

-A comprehensive vulnerability assessment and penetration testing (VAPT) agent that uses Claude Agent SDK with Postman MCP server for automated API security testing.
+A comprehensive vulnerability assessment and penetration testing (VAPT) agent that uses **Claude Agent SDK** with **Postman MCP server** for automated API security testing.

+Now featuring a modern **Gradio Web Interface** with a visual dashboard and an **AI Security Tutor** to help you understand and fix vulnerabilities.

 ## Features